mohammad-oghli/CV-Models-Service/README.md

-# Computer Vision Models As Service (Docker Hackathon)
+# Computer Vision Models As Service

 This project implements different **Computer Vision** Deep Learning Models as a service.
 It presents the capabilities of these models for creating ML applications.